iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Remarks**

 The definition in this case is not consistent with the definition of gradient of smooth function when $f$ nonconvex.
-To mitigate this, below is another definition of subgradient and **subdifferential** that generalize the idea to nonconvex, non-smooth functions.
+To mitigate this, below is the regular subgradient and **subdifferential** that generalize the idea to nonconvex, non-smooth functions.

 Geometrically, it's looking for a point that is on the boundary of $\text{epi}(f)$ and then separate the graph using a line defined via $g$.
 And if such a line is perpendicular, then there is no subgradient for the function for that point.
 And for all seriousness, it can happen convex function at the exterior of their domain.